 Plat submission status

 Accepted plats are logged into the plat checking system.
 Plats are reviewed on a first come, first served basis.
 Approved, unfiled plats are held for approximately two years from the date logged.
 After that the plat and all submission materials are discarded.
+Check plat submission status (PDF) — the list is in reverse chronological order.

-- Date logged = The date required materials were received.
+- Date logged: the date required materials were received.

-- Reviewed date = The date we completed our initial review and the red-line revisions were sent to the submitting surveyor.
+- Reviewed date: the date we completed our initial review and the red-line revisions were sent to the submitting surveyor.

 Additional review and checking